Living with Depression: 5 Ways to Help You Keep Moving Forward

 Some medical conditions may increase one’s risk for developing depression.
 Examples include chronic illnesses like insomnia, chronic pain conditions, and other mental health or mood disorders such as post-traumatic stress disorder (PTSD or attention-deficit hyperactivity disorder (ADHD).

-A history of drug or alcohol abuse or addiction may also increase your risk.
+A history of drug or alcohol abuse or may also increase your risk.
 Information from the National Alliance on Mental Illness (NAMI) states that approximately 21% of those with a substance use disorder also experience depression.

 Symptoms of Depression

 Like many other mental health conditions, the signs and symptoms of depression will vary from person to person and based on the “type” of depression diagnosed.
 However, some symptoms are generally common to all forms of depression.
 It is important to note that everyone experiences occasional highs and lows.
 Often, the lows resolve in a matter of hours or days and are not necessarily indicative of depression.
 However, the presence of stronger, increasing, or more persistent symptoms may indicate you are dealing with depression symptoms.
 Depending on the severity of one’s illness, symptoms may vary from mild to severe.
 Some of the most common symptoms include feelings of sadness, appetite changes, changes in sleeping patterns, lack of energy, thoughts of death or suicide, difficulty concentrating or making decisions, and loss of interest or pleasure in activities or hobbies.

 Although many of these symptoms can be attributed to occasional “blues” that could be experienced for a variety of reasons, if symptoms last for two weeks or more or interfere with day-to-day activities such as school, work, or relationships, it may be time to consider seeking help at a treatment center at The Meadowglade.

 5 Tips for Living with Depression